wraith13/open-in-github-desktop-vscode/README.md

-# open-by-github-desktop README
+# open-in-github-desktop README

-This is the README for your extension "open-by-github-desktop".
+This is the README for your extension "open-in-github-desktop".
 After writing up a brief description, we recommend including the following sections.

 ## Features